desmond-tam/vs_angular_sample_primeng/README.md

 # vs_angular_sample_primeng
-Visual Studio Angular Sample of Using PrimeNg
+Angular CLI Sample of using primeNg libraries in visual studio